willfaught/paige/README.md

 link = "https://youtu.be/dQw4w9WgXcQ" # The reference for an anchor around the title

 [paige]
-pin = true # Display this page before the rest
+pin = true # Order this page before the rest

 [paige.alert]
 message = "Alert!" # Markdown displayed before the page body